gvwilson/sensibleadventures/short-stories/arecibo.md

 "If you're lucky, he'll forget you have it."
 *If you're very lucky,* he amends in his head.
-The man people are already calling Ulugh Beg---Great Ruler---is as famous for his intelligence as he is for his ancestry.
+The man people are already calling Ulugh Beg---Great Ruler---is famous for his intelligence.
 Still,
-a man can hope...
+one can always hope...

 The observatory was a marvel in its heyday, but time, neglect, and decades of minor earthquakes have brought one wall wall down completely and left others leaning perilously.
-The *beg* picks his way across the cracked and tilted courtyard tiles to the one door that still hangs true in its frame.
+The *beg* picks his way across the cracked and tilted courtyard tiles to a door that still hangs true in its frame.
 To Batu's surprise he pauses at its threshold and knocks.
 "Peace be upon you," he calls.
 "May we enter?"

-There is a moment's pause,
+"If you wish,"
-then a weary voice says,
+a weary voice says
-"If you wish."

 The *beg* looks at the captain of his personal guard, who looks Batu,